-B-32.
+B-34.
 Educational Programs for English Language Learners

-The National Education Association believes that English Language Learners (ELLs) must have programs available to them that address their unique needs and that provide equal opportunity to all students, regardless of their primary language.
+The National Education Association believes that English Language Learners (ELLs) must have programs available to them that address their unique needs and that provide equal opportunity to all students, regardless of their primary language or limited first language education.
 Programs for ELLs should emphasize English proficiency while concurrently providing meaningful instruction in all other curriculum areas.
+Designated English language instruction should build toward proficiency and include skill areas such as phonemic awareness, phonics, fluency, vocabulary, and reading comprehension.
 In planning a comprehensive program for ELLs, age, academic needs, individual differences in language acquisition abilities, environmental factors, and best teaching practices must be considered.

 The Association also believes that ELLs should be placed in bilingual education programs to receive instruction in their native language from qualified teachers until such time as English proficiency is achieved.
 If no bilingual programs are available, these students should be taught in language acquisition and development programs designed to meet their specific needs.
 Students should be in classes that are limited in size.
 Methods such as weighted formulas should be used.
 Additional staffing, modified scheduling, and/or curriculum designed to accommodate the demands of each ELL should be provided in order to meet state and local educational expectations.
 Students should not be enrolled in special education classes solely because of linguistic difference.
+A student's English proficiency should be taken into account and they should be tested in their primary language when possible to determine whether special education placement is necessary.